internetarchive/dweb-mirror/README.md

   * Npm: # sudo npm install npm@latest -g
   * Git: Try `git --version` and if its not installed then See [Atlassian Tutorial](https://www.atlassian.com/git/tutorials/install-git)

-#### Install dweb-mirror
+#### 2. Install any other dweb repos you plan on developing on

+If you don't plan on developing on dweb-archive, dweb-archivecontroller, dweb-objects, or dweb-transports you can skip this step.

+For example to develop on dweb-archive:

-* From a command line:
+From a command line:

 * cd /path/to/install #  # Wherever you want to put dweb-mirror, its not fussy, I tend to use ~/git and you might see that assumption in some examples.

-If you plan on developing on dweb-archive, dweb-archivecontroller, dweb-objects, dweb-transports; then for example to develop on dweb-archive:

 * `git clone “https://github.com/internetarchive/dweb-archive”`
 * `cd dweb-archive`
 * `npm install` # Expect this to take a while and generate error messages.
 * `cd ..`       # Back to /path/to/install

+Repeat for any of dweb-archive, dweb-archivecontroller, dweb-objects, or dweb-transports if you plan on developing on them.

+Please check current versions of README.md in those packages, as they may have changed.

-You can come back and do this again later.
+You can come back and do this again later, but will need to rerun `cd /path/to/install/dweb-mirror; npm install` so that it recognizes the dev versions.

+#### 3. Install dweb-mirror

+From a command line:

+* cd /path/to/install #  # Wherever you want to put dweb-mirror, its not fussy, I tend to use ~/git and you might see that assumption in some examples.
 * `git clone “https://github.com/internetarchive/dweb-mirror”`
 * `cd dweb-mirror`
 * `npm install` # Expect this to take a while and generate error messages.
 * `npm install` # Second time will help understand if error messages are significant
 * `cd ..`

-`npm install` will run the script install.sh which can be safely run multiple times, it will
+`npm install` will run the script install.sh which can be safely run multiple times.

-* Add links to Javascript webpack-ed bundles into the dist directory, from the git cloned repos if you chose to install them above, otherwise to those automatically brought in by `npm install`
+It will add links to Javascript webpack-ed bundles into the dist directory, from the git cloned repos if you chose to install them above, otherwise to those automatically brought in by `npm install`